wildgracevideo/wildgracevideo-website/content/home/home.md

   video: https://content.wildgracevideo.com/videos/HomePage/2024WebsiteReel/2024WebsiteReel.mpd
   publicationDate: 2024-02-28T22:13:00.000Z
 pageTitle: YOUR VIDEO CONTENT PARTNER FOR OUTDOOR, TRAVEL, AND ADVENTURE BRANDS.
-pageTagline: Wild Grace Video is a Denver-based video production company specializing in creating video and photo content for outdoor, travel, and adventure brands.
+pageTagline: Wild Grace Productions is a Denver-based video production company specializing in creating video and photo content for premium outdoor, travel, and adventure brands.
 We're here for the brands that embrace dreamy escapes and wild adventures—those that confidently stand out and stay true to who they are.
-They're bold, inspiring, and refreshingly different.
+They want to be bold, inspiring, and refreshingly different.
 visitPortfolioFile:
   file: https://content.wildgracevideo.com/images/HomePage/WildGraceVideo_1.jpg
   publicationDate: 2025-03-15T21:25:00.000Z